Odor Control Solutions by Polygiene

 Some businesses integrate scents into their packaging, so when you open the product, you are hit with a strong, recognizable scent.

-The Polygiene odor-control product portfolio contains three distinct solutions.
+The Polygiene product portfolio contains three distinct solutions.

 Polygiene StayFresh™ is a silver ion-based technology that manufacturers embed in textiles to provide freshness across a product’s expected lifespan.
-It works against odor-causing bacteria, stopping smells at the source, preventing bacterial spread, and making products more hygienic in the process.
+It tackles odor-causing bacteria, stopping smells at the source, preventing bacterial spread, and making products more hygienic in the process.
+Polygiene StayFresh works by binding to the cell membrane to limit growth, inhibiting enzymes to hamper energy production and preventing cellular replication.